 Best places to buy online: For new Baffler XL irons, see this eBay page, this Amazon page or the Dick’s Sporting Goods website (currently at a discount).
 For used Baffler XL irons, see this eBay page, Amazon or Global Golf (check out their coupon page for current coupons that you can use at checkout).

 Want a high-resolution look at the Baffler XL irons?
 Click on the composite image at the top of the page and navigate the photos on the left-hand side of the screen.

 What are the reviews like?

-The Baffler XL irons have had a superb reception — for example, they have a 4.5/5 on Amazon (those customer reviews can be read here) and a 4.9/5 (100% recommended) on the Dick’s Sporting Goods website.
+The Baffler XL irons have had a superb reception — for example, they have a 4.5/5 on Amazon, 4.9/5 on Global Golf, and a 4.9/5 (100% recommended) on the Dick’s Sporting Goods website.